ammarahmed93/Operationalizing-ML-in-Azure/README.md

 ### **Enable Logging**
 Although it was possible to enable application insights at deplot time with a check-box, it is useful to be able to run a code that will enable it for us.
-The [logs.py](logs.py) was used to enable the application insights, however, we have to download the _config.json_ file from ML studio and place it within the same directory as logs.py before runing the python script.
+The [```logs.py```](logs.py) was used to enable the application insights.
 The following screenshots shows the output after runing logs.py the application insights on ML studio is enabled.
 ![diagram](img/logs.py_output_1.png)
 ![diagram](img/logs.py_output_2.png)
 ![diagram](img/enabled_application_insights.png)